smarttuner/kaffeeverde/README.md

 ## Setup

-This library is not available through popular repositories.
-You can build and publish it into your local Maven repository:
+These libraries are not available through popular repositories.
+You can build and publish them into your local Maven repository:
 - Clone this repo using 'git clone'
 - Run the publishToMavenLocal task from the root of the project:
 ```